SkimMilkEXE/SkimMilkEXE/README.md

 ### About Me

-I'm a **full stack developer** and **game developer**, focused on building things across the whole stack — from backend services and APIs to the interfaces and gameplay systems on top of them.
+I'm a **full stack developer** and **game developer**, focused on building things across the whole stack, from backend services and APIs to the interfaces and gameplay systems on top of them.

 - Currently focused on **front & back end development** and **game development**
 - 3.4 GPA graduate with a **Bachelor's Degree in Computer Science** with a concentration in **Game Design and Development**